4254 ha farm in Clanwilliam

 R 12 000 000Can I afford this?

-Situated in the Breekrans river valley, this 1,000 hectare far lies in the midst of the eco-tourism industry of the Cederberg mountains, located about 300km north of Cape Town and is a well-known tourist destination.
+Situated in the Breekrans river valley, this 4,254 hectare farm lies in the midst of the eco-tourism industry of the Cederberg mountains, located about 250 km north of Cape Town and is a well-known tourist destination.

 This unpolluted, harsh area is safe and secluded, and boasts dry river beds with many perennial pools.
 The spectacular rocky formations form a backdrop against the many tree-lined riverbanks which meander through deep canyons.
 Due to the topography a rare phenomenon occurs in that three rivers join and flow together as a fourth in another direction.
 The Rietriver Canyon is known as the second largest canyon in the Western Cape.
 Certain areas are accessible with 4x4 tracks.